benjaminapetersen/lunch-and-learn-bash/README.md

 # GNU -r works on linux
 sed -E 's/[0-9]+/& &/' nums.txt > nums_doubled.txt # BSD
 sed -r 's/[0-9]+/& &/' nums.txt > nums_doubled.txt # GNU
+# some more
+# given a "hickory dickory dock..." file called rhyme.txt
+# this will change all occurances of "mouse" to "cat"
+# and print the lines to the screen, but will not update
+# the file in place
+sed 's/mouse/cat/' rhyme.txt
+# this will do the same change, but will update the file in place
+sed -i 's/mouse/cat/' rhyme.txt

 ```

 `sed` has several modes.